RiRe/NUXOA-Docs/source/index.html.md

 Return Code | Meaning
 ---------- | -------
+803 | No contract ID specified
+804 | Specified contract is unknown
-803 | Internal error
+805 | Internal error
-804 | Invalid configuration (see message)
+806 | Invalid configuration (see message)
-805 | Not enough credit/limit
+807 | Not enough credit/limit

 ## Cancel a server